gvwilson/sensibleadventures/nardica/outline.md

 Nardica
 =======

+- figure out how Governor Stern and Rothera's core are connected

 - what's Mr. Mishra's role after the bombing?
   - Iffy gets a message saying that the Marines have been 'round
   - Jeep is somehow re-inducted